capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def create_profile(p_name, p_compites)
     """
+    Args:
-    @p_name id of the profile to be created
+        p_name: id of the profile to be created
-    @p_compsites list of composites to init the Profile with
+        p_compsites: list of composites to init the Profile with
+    Returns:
+        The name of the profile if it was created ``None`` otherwise
     """

     # Example